 About the Course

-Mindfulness at Work is an experiential course designed to teach core mindfulness skills while also exploring specific applications to the workplace setting.
+Mindfulness at Work is a self-paced, experiential course designed to teach core mindfulness skills while also exploring specific applications to the workplace setting.
 The course explores key mindfulness traits and how they relate to essential workplace skills, such as presence, emotional regulation, resilience, cognitive flexibility, and communication, all of which are critical skills for thriving at work.
 By exploring these topics from the perspective of the workplace, participants will gain an understanding of how to apply evidence-based techniques to help them succeed on the job.
 This course is 6 weeks in length, with weekly course work taking 30-45 minutes per week to complete, and formal home practice of 10 minutes per day.

 Prior to registration, please review the orientation for this class.

 This course is approved by the National Board for Health & Wellness Coaching for 4.5 continuing education units (CEP # 100057).
 If you would like to participate in this course for NBHWC continuing education units, please select "add this option" onto your registration.
+If you are not a NBHWC certified health coach, it is your responsibility to confirm that the course meets the requirements of your governing institution or credentialing board and that they will accept NBHWC CEUs.
+NBHWC CEUs are non-refundable and non-transferable.

 University of Minnesota Wellbeing Program